PanduDcau/Flask-Projects-Dcau/Text Emotion Classification/readme.md

 The emotion labels are encoded into integers using `LabelEncoder` from scikit-learn.

 ## Model Training
-The model is a Sequential neural network consisting of the following layers:
+The model is a Sequential Neural Network consisting of the following layers:

 - **Embedding Layer**: Converts integer sequences to dense vectors of fixed size.
 - **Flatten Layer**: Flattens the input.